bitdecay/bitdecay.github.io/_posts/2025-10-24-Understanding sekurlsa ogonpasswords Null Results.md

 ![uselogoncreds2](/images/2025/11-5-lsassy.png)

 Looking closely at the `sekurlsa::logonpasswords` output, it seems this module gets credentials from features like msv, wdigest, tspkg, kerberos, credman, etc. and wdigest was solely responsible for extracting the cleartext passwords.
-Something intesting to note is that the session type for the password dumped entry was "**Interactive** from 1", meaning that it was a local computer logon.
-This is interesting information because the way sekurlsa::logonpasswords handles interactive, network-only (e.g., SMB printers), and remote-interactive logons (e.g., RDP session) are different.
+Something intesting to note is that the session type for the password dumped entry was "**Interactive** from 1", meaning that it was a local computer logon, specifically, LogonType 2.
+This is interesting information because the way sekurlsa::logonpasswords handles interactive logons (e.g., local console and RDP) and network logons (e.g., SMB printers) are different.
 For WDigest to cache the passwords, the logon types must be interactive sessions.

 Here are a couple of more examples:
 1. Network logon with Lewisville account through smbclient is not cached because SMB authentication is performed using NTML or Kerberos, which don't transmit the user's cleartext password when logging in.
 Thus, lsassy couldn't find the cleartext passwords of Lewisville.